welvet/SillyTavern-WorldInfo-Recommender/readme.md

 >Can I use this with my local 8B/12B RP model?

-You should test it, but my guess is no. Because model need to give _XML_ output.
+You should test it, but my guess is no. Because the model needs to give _XML_ output.
 RP models might not be able to do that.

 >Can you suggest a model?

-Gemini models are cheap, fast and efficient.
+Gemini models are cheap, fast, and efficient.
 I usually use Gemini Flash 2.0.
 But most decent models should work fine.